Zyyz2/FL1TZ-CTF-Winter-2025/Forensics/Scripted Chaos/Readme.md

 Oh !
 We almost forgot that file we were given earlier flag.tar protected with a password, so this flag might be the password of the tar file !
 Using the flag from Pastebin as the password, we extract flag.tar.
 Inside, we find flag.txt, which contains the final flag. 🎉

+## I'll update the files found inside the challenge so this can facilitate reading the writeup .